ctb/twill-legacy/docs/other.rst

 Offshoots from the twill project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-I wrote a simple `wsgi_intercept`_ standalone package based on the WSGI
+C. Titus Brown wrote a simple `wsgi_intercept`_ standalone package based
-interception stuff for in-process testing of WSGI apps by twill.
-This
+on the WSGI interception stuff for in-process testing of WSGI apps by twill.
-is for people who want to talk directly to their Web
+This is for people who want to talk directly to their Web apps without going
-apps without going through a network connection.
+through a network connection.

 .. _wsgi_intercept: https://pypi.python.org/pypi/wsgi_intercept